NiloGregginz33/QMGRExperiments/README.md

 4. **First measurement** of bulk perturbations affecting boundary entropies
 5. **Bridge between theory and experiment** in quantum gravity

 The Custom Curvature Experiment is not just another simulation—it's **empirical evidence** that quantum processors can encode and measure the geometric structure of spacetime, providing the first experimental window into the foundations of quantum gravity.
+The experiment implements Regge calculus on quantum hardware, showing clear entanglement-geometry correspondence and validating holographic encoding principles across multiple geometric topologies.

 ## Theoretical Foundation